plotly/documentation/README.md

 * `test-published` is a directory just like `published` except urls are not migrated to our official `PlotBot` user
 * `test-published/images`/`published/images` hold all the examples identified by corresponding `id` (hard-coded folder name)
 * `test-published/references`/`published/references` hold json objects which are used to generate web content for each langauge
+* `reports` holds information about how the `publish.py` run went. complete/incomplete examples, etc.

 ##user.json file: